Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsubsection occt_ocaf_4_3_format Defining storage format

-OCAF uses customizable mechanism for storage of the documents.
+OCAF uses a customizable mechanism for storage of the documents.
 In order to use OCAF persistence to save and read your documents to / from the file, you need to define one or several formats in your application.

 For that, use method TDocStd_Application::DefineFormat(), for instance: